AtsushiSakai/PythonRobotics/docs/modules/1_introduction/2_python_for_robotics/python_for_robotics_main.rst

 Python for Robotics
 ----------------------

-Python is used for this `PythonRobotics` project because of the above features to achieve the purpose of this project described in the :ref:`What is PythonRobotics?`.
+A programing language, Python is used for this `PythonRobotics` project to achieve the purposes of this project described in the :ref:`What is PythonRobotics?`.

-This section explains the Python itself and features for Robotics.
+This section explains the Python itself and features for science computing Robotics.

 Python for general-purpose programming
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^